 8. Automation

-• Orchestration Tools: Proficiency in orchestration tools such as Kubernetes or Docker Swarm for container management and orchestration is important for deploying and scaling applications in the cloud.
+• Orchestration Tools: Proficiency in orchestration tools such as Kubernetes or Docker Swarm for container management and orchestration is essential for deploying and scaling applications in the cloud.

 • Serverless Computing: Understanding serverless computing platforms like AWS Lambda or Azure Functions is valuable for building event-driven, scalable applications without worrying about server management.